andrewta999/Imagebook/README.md

 ## Development

-I you want to run this project locally, follow the following steps
+If you want to run this project locally, follow these steps

 1. Clone this repositoy